 If you have a Model 1 JuJu, you may need to replace it with a Model 2.

-If you have a Model 2 JuJu, you may like to try pelvic floor exercises to strengthen the pelvic muscles which hold the cup in position.
+If you have a Model 2 JuJu or Model 4 JuJu, you may like to try pelvic floor exercises to strengthen the pelvic muscles which hold the cup in position.

-If you have read the instructions in the user guide and are still having difficulties removing your JuJu here's a few extra tips;
+If you have read the instructions in the user guide and are still having difficulties removing your JuJu here are a few extra tips;

 Many people find removal easier to do in the shower where possible as not only are you relaxed but also less worried about spilling the contents of the cup.

 It is also worth trying a couple of different positions; legs slightly apart, one leg up or squatting, to find out which position works best for you.
 Some people also find sitting on the toilet with the tailbone tucked under (or forward and upward) helps shorten the vaginal canal and makes your cup easier to reach.

 Positioning your JuJu lower, just inside the vaginal opening when inserting, rather than higher in the vaginal canal may make removal easier too.
 (See the 'insertion' section in this FAQ).

 I can't reach the base of my menstrual cup.